alnah/task-tracker/README.md

 # Task Tracker CLI

 A simple and efficient command-line tool to manage your daily tasks.
-Built with Go for speed and reliability.
+Built with Go using Clean Architecture principles for speed and reliability for my own educational purpose.

 ## Quick Start